-Allows you to import a file into your database
+Allows you to import our exported data file into your database.

 Select Import under the File menu selection, and then select Log/Well from the sub-menu.
 Or, you can use the Import button on the Toolbar.
 This will activate the Import window